opstree/druid-exporter/DEVELOPMENT.md

 ### Build Docker Image

-Druid exporter gets packaged as a container image for running on Kubernetes cluster.
-These instructions will guide you to build image.
+Druid exporter for running on Kubernetes cluster is packaged as a container file.
+These instructions will help you in the image making process.

 ```shell
 make build-image